 Another troubling aspect of the aforementioned organizational anti-discrimination efforts is the attitude that the differences between people on which discrimination is based are good.
 It is construed as good not only that any given dimension of difference (gender, race, etc.) exists, but that people with wide variability on the dimension coexist in the organization (e.g., that the organization comprises people of many different races).
 This philosophy is called "celebrating diversity" or "multiculturalism".
 (Confusingly, the word "multiculturalism" is also used to mean the mere existence of differences between people, or tolerance of different people.
 Here I'll use it exclusively to mean celebration.)

-Cynically, one could interpret celebrating diversity as an attempt to do lip service to principles of social justice without making aggressive policy changes or admitting that, given that every organization is part of a much larger culture which is itself prejudiced, there is only so much an organization can do.
+Cynically, one could interpret celebrating diversity as an attempt to do lip service to principles of social justice without making aggressive policy changes or admitting that, given that every organization is part of a much larger society which is itself prejudiced, there is only so much one organization can do.
 But celebrating diversity can also be justified from relativism.
 What better way to get people with all sorts of experiences into your organization than to get people of all sorts of races?

 Here is the weird thing about multiculturalism.
 Do proponents of multiculturalism believe that, except for the effects of prejudice, different categories are equally good?
 That it's no better to be white than black or vice-versa, not even in certain domains?
 If so, the only possible reason for any disadvantage a category suffers is prejudice—they're mistreated on account of their category.
 All that ostensible diversity is a mere distraction from individual differences, a hindrance to treating individuals according to their merits.
 Diversity can only do harm, so we should be finding ways to overcome it, not celebrate it.
 I suppose the argument would be that the differences between categories are still meaningful even if there is no meaningful sense in which one category is better than another.
 But this is nonsense.
 In what sense can a feature of a person matter if it never gives them some advantage or disadvantage, if it's never desirable to have it or lack it?
 Well, if you're a relativist, I suppose you can believe that different categories are simply incommensurable.